Slepian/Slepian/README.md

-# Welcome to the Slepian wiki!
+# Welcome to the Slepian installation instructions!

 This repository contains installation and demo files for the Slepian software to install all prerequisites from the repository slepian_alpha, etc.